 John Florio (1555-1625) was a distinguished writer and translator of Italian Protestant descent, who lived and worked in London.
 He translated Boccaccio’s Decameron and published two Italian-English dictionaries.

 The John Florio Prize is awarded biennially for the best English translation of a full-length Italian work of literary merit and general interest.
 It was first awarded in 1963.

-The prize is co-sponsored by the British-Italian Society and the Society of Authors in London.
+The prize was co-sponsored, until 2010, by the British-Italian Society and the Society of Authors in London.

 2010 – Jamie McKendrick – The Embrace: Selected Poems (Valerio Magrelli, Faber)

 2008 – Peter Robinson – The Greener Meadow (Luciano Erba, Princeton University Press)

 2006 – Carol O’Sullivan & Martin Thom – Kuraj (Silvia de Natale, Bloomsbury)

 2004 – Howard Curtis – Coming Back (Edoardo Albinati, Hesperus Press)

 2002 – Stephen Satarelli – Prince of the Clouds (Gianni Riotta, Flamingo)

 2000 – Martin McLaughlin – Why Read the Classics?
 (Italo Calvino, Jonathan Cape)